tee0402/fincalc/README.md

 Account added successfully.
 >> deluser mary8
 Account deleted successfully.
->> add usd 100
+>> add admin usd 100
-Added 100.00 USD to your account.
-Your new balance is 100.00 USD.
+Deposited 100.00 USD into the account of admin.
+Its new balance is 100.00 USD.
->> sub jpy 100
+>> sub admin jpy 100
-Removed 0.83 USD from your account.
-Your new balance is 99.17 USD.
+Withdrew 0.83 USD from the account of admin.
+Its new balance is 99.17 USD.
 >> maint eur usd 1.18
 EUR/USD=1.18
 Would you like to save this currency conversion data in the database? (y/n): y